 Book projects: The forthcoming Persianate Selves explores how early modern conceptions of places and origins provided possibilities of Persian selfhood, more expansive than those of the modern autonomous individual.
 Next: The Persianate outlines how a shared sense of aesthetic and ethical form (as culture) was socially enacted in the transregional circulation of people, texts, and ideas.
 New: Forms of Companionship looks at how early modern forms of companionship and their ethics of love and loyalty were constitutive of society, politics and also productive of Persian texts commonly used as source materials for the study of 18th-century India.

-Undergraduate courses: Societies and Cultures Across the Indian Ocean; and Asian Humanities (both global core).
-4000-level courses: Gender, Culture and Power in Early Modern India; Readings in Persian Texts; and Significant Others.
+Undergraduate courses: Societies and Cultures Across the Indian Ocean; Introduction to Islamic Civilization; and Asian Humanities (all global core).
+Graduate courses: Gender, Culture and Power in Early Modern India; Readings in Persian Texts; and Significant Others.

-She completed her PhD at Harvard University, MA at NYU, and BA at Vassar College.
-She has also been a postdoctoral fellow at the Center for the History of Emotions, Max Planck Institute for Human Development in Berlin.
+Education: PhD at Harvard University, MA at NYU, and BA at Vassar College.
+Postdoctoral fellow at the Center for the History of Emotions, Max Planck Institute for Human Development in Berlin.

 Selected forthcoming and recent publications:

 “The Necessary Ornaments of Place: Similarity and Alterity in the Persianate Imaginary,” Comparative Islamic Studies (forthcoming summer 2018 in a special issue on “Iranian Cosmopolitanism”)